SaniTheWay/LearnBase-LinuxTerminalCommands/README.md

-# LearnBase-Bash :book:
+# LearnBase-Linux Terminal Commands(LTC) :book:
-### Heared about Linux?
-Want to learn bash scripting? or Searching for a good Handbook for terminal Commands?
+### Heared about Linux? or Searching for a good Handbook for terminal Commands?
 > 🏗️**This Repository still under construction.
 But feel free to explore and contribute** 🤿

 **HERE's ALL.**<br>